-HYDRA recruited from the remnants of the Nazi's military forces and acquired alien technologies to advance its resources beyond what most governments possessed.
+HYDRA recruited from the remnants of the Nazi's military forces and acquired alien technologies to advance its resources beyond those that most governments possessed.
 Strucker chose to build HYDRA"s forces quietly over the following decades.

 A number of other criminal organizations began as branches of HYDRA before striking off as their own independent entities, such as A.I.M., with its own various factions, and separate incarnations of the Secret Empire.

-Baron Strucker has most commonly depicted as HYDRA's supreme leader.
-However, the organization fractured after his first death, leading to a variety of HYDRAs with a variety of leaders.
+Baron Von Strucker has most commonly depicted as HYDRA's "Supreme Hydra."
+However, the organization fractured after his first death, leading to a variety of HYDRAs with an inconsistent hierarchy of leadership.
 This continued even after Strucker was resurrected and he supposedly reunited HYDRA.
-Other apparently supreme leaders of HYDRA included Viper and the Gorgon.
+Others claiming the title of Supreme Hydra have included Viper and the Gorgon.

 This was addressed in Secret Warriors by Jonathan Hickman, who introduced the HYDRA High Council.
-This embraced the sometimes inconsistent portrayals of HYDRA by rationalizing it as HYDRA now having a council-based leadership that including Strucker, Viper, Gorgon, the Hive, Kraken and a new Madame Hydra.
+This embraced the sometimes inconsistent portrayals of HYDRA by rationalizing it as HYDRA now having a council-based leadership that including Von Strucker, Viper, Gorgon, the Hive, Kraken and a new Madame Hydra.
 The structure of HYDRA was much more strongly defined through the course of this series but also heavily changed in the end due to an internal civil war.
 Much of the High Council was left either dead or defected, leaving HYDRA under the command of Gorgon and Madame HYDRA.
 The end of this series also revealed the role of Von Strucker's arch-foe, Nick Fury, in the birth of the organization.

 Major Story Arcs

 For further information: Enemy of the State